gottacatchenall/ms_false_negatives/README.md

 stability of the metaweb paper beyond a threshold of samples [@Song2022RapMon].
 But does this extend to other network properties?
 And how can we be sure we are at the threshold at which we can be confident our sample characterizes the whole system?
+We suggest that modeling observation error like we have done here can address these questions and aid in the design of samples of species interactions.
 To try and sample to avoid all false-negatives is a fool's errand.
 Species ranges overlap to form mosaics, which themselves are often changing in time.
 Communities and networks don't end in space, and the interactions that connect species on the 'periphery' of a given network to species outside the spatial extent of a given sample will inevitably appear as false-negatives in practical samples.
-The goal should instead be to sample enough to have a statistically robust estimate of the current state and empirical change over time of an ecological community at a given spatial extent and temporal resolution, and to determine what the sampling effort required the describe the current state prior to sampling.
+The goal should instead be to sample a system enough to have a statistically robust estimate of the current state and empirical change over time of an ecological community at a given spatial extent and temporal resolution, and to determine what the sampling effort required prior to sampling.

 Our work highlights the need for a quantitatively robust approach to sampling design, both for interactions [@Jordano2016SamNet] and all other aspects of